 "Battleframe" is the term used by FireFall for what are essentially classes.
 Battleframes can be switched at any time at nearby Battleframe stations, and each Battleframe is levelled independently.
 Batleframes can be customized with loot found or crafted in the world, giving them unique active and passive abilities as well as other benefits such as movement speed or other perks.
 There are five Battleframes announced so far:

-Assault: Heavy armour and offensive capability.
+Heavy armor and offensive capability.
 Signature weapon is Plasma Cannon, a long range splash damage weapon.
 Abilities include Crater (ground pound AOE with pushback) and Overcharge (damage buff over time).

-Recon: Sniper frame, and most twitch heavy.
-Takes more than one shot to down an enemy, except for another Recon, where one headshot will take out another Recon.
+Sniper frame, and most twitch heavy.
+Takes more than one shot to down an enemy, except for another Recon, where one head shot will take out another Recon.
 Special abilities include a range of specially ammo, which when slotted can freeze enemies or plant long range mines or teleport beacons.

-Dreadnought: Wears the heaviest armour in the game and carries a devastating minigun, at the cost of being the slowest class.
+Wears the heaviest armor in the game and carries a devastating minigun, at the cost of being the slowest class.

 Dynamic Events & Missions

 The developers have stated that the Open World will be heavily focused on "Dynamic Events", featuring the invasion by the NPC army known as the Chosen, who will take over towns and POIs (Points of Interest) within the Open World.
 Players must defend these areas, or lose access to their benefits.
 When a location is overrun by the Chosen, players will receive new missions to "retake" the areas lost.
 Other Dynamic Events are also available in the Open World, but have yet to be disclosed by the developers.